 Yorkshire Terrier Chihuahua Mix – Chorkie

 Chihuahua Yorkshire Terrier mix pups, a.k.a.
 Chorkies, are the last word in tiny adorableness.
 Yorkies are so ornamental and behave in such a regal fashion it’s hard to believe they were once working dogs.
-But sure enough they were originally bred to catch rats in clothing mills, and they still carry that strong work ethic with them today – a happy Chorkie is one with plenty to do.

 Like Chihuahuas, Yorkshire terriers rarely settle well in homes with small children, so Yorkshire Terrier Chihuahua mix pups are best suited to adult households.